"Le temps détruit tout." ("Time destroys everything.")

 - The monologue at the beginning of the film is delivered by the incestuous Butcher who was the protagonist of Gaspar Noé's previous film Seul Contre Tous.

-- Also seen in Marcus and Alex's home is a poster for Stanley Kubrick's Two Thousand One A Space Odyssey.
+- Also seen in Marcus and Alex's home is a poster for Stanley Kubrick's 2001: A Space Odyssey.
 Definitely an influence on the ending.

 - Also, it happens to be Gaspar Noé's all-time favorite movie.

 - Trippy Finale Syndrome

 - Unwitting Instigator of Doom: The woman who tells Alex to take the underpass rather than cross the street because it's safer.